edwinthinks/pern-stack-boilerplate/README.md

 ```

 Accessing [http://localhost:3001/api/users](http://localhost:3001/api/users) should then return json
-of all sample users Jake The Human and Finn The Dog.
+of all sample users: Jake The Human and Finn The Dog!

 ## Tests